 Comfort and Functionality

 As mentioned above, the FreeReign top is very comfortable to wear thanks to the soft material and the seamless knitted construction.
 In terms of support, it holds my bust effortlessly for low impact activities like hiking and walking (like a regular bra), but not for more bouncy sports.
-In my articles about medium and high impact sports bras respectively, I have described that compression bras rarely provides more than low to medium support for larger busts, which tend to need encapsulation of each breast inside a molded cup for high impact activities like (trail) running etc. Now, the built-in bra in the FreeReign top actually has a molded foam front piece with separate cups but as the back part is made of a soft and stretchy fabric rather than a rigid band as on a proper encapsulation sports bra, you don’t get the same level of support.
+In my article about How to choose a sports bra for hiking, I have described that compression bras rarely provides more than low to medium support for larger busts, which tend to need encapsulation of each breast inside a molded cup for high impact activities like (trail) running etc. Now, the built-in bra in the FreeReign top actually has a molded foam front piece with separate cups but as the back part is made of a soft and stretchy fabric rather than a rigid band as on a proper encapsulation sports bra, you don’t get the same level of support.